What is the natural enemy of Japanese knotweed?

 In its native range in Japan,

-Japanese knotweed (Fallopia japonica) is not as aggressive and problematic as it is in regions where it has been introduced, like the UK and North America.
-This is because in Japan, the plant is kept in check by its natural enemies, such as insects, pathogens, and herbivores, which co-evolved with the plant and help regulate its population. so what is the natural enemy of Japanese knotweed ?
+Japanese knotweed (Fallopia japonica) is not as aggressive and problematic in regions where it has been introduced, like the UK and North America.
+This is because, in Japan, the plant is kept in check by its natural enemies, such as insects, pathogens, and herbivores, which co-evolved with the plant and help regulate its population.
+So, what is the natural enemy of Japanese knotweed?

 However, when Japanese knotweed is introduced to new regions where these natural enemies are absent, it can rapidly spread and become invasive, outcompeting native plant species and causing significant environmental and economic damage.